dayseanm04/computer-security/host-and-application-security/02-web-browser-security-hardening/02-Microsoft-Edge-Security-Hardening/02-Microsoft-Edge-Privacy-Search-and-Services-Settings.md

 - Enable **Scareware blocker**
 - Enable **Block sites detected as scams**
 - Enable **Share detection scame sites with Microsoft Defender SmartScreen**
+- Enable **Enhanced your security on the web**
+  - Under Enhanced your security on the web you can choose **Strict**, just know some sites may not work, if that happened change this setting back to **balanced**.
+- Enable Use Microsoft Edge Secure Network
+- You can set up Microsoft's **VPN**